 However, they are different in texture, feel and length.
 Let me explain.
 Hair is smoother, in addition to being longer and finer.
 It can be straight or curly too.
 In the Yorkshire Terrier’s case, it’s both long and curly.

 On the other hand, a fur coat is almost always shorter than a hair coat.
 Plus, fur coats are typically more dense thanks to their “double coats” (two coat layers: the undercoat and top coat).

 But do you know what the best thing about the Yorkie’s hair coat is?
 Hair coats are always going to be single coats, which means there’s less shedding due to a much slower shedding cycle.

-Yorkie’s Slow Shedding Cycle
+The Yorkie’s Slow Shedding Cycle is Slow

 As mentioned above, the Yorkshire Terrier’s single coat has a slower shedding cycle.
 The slow cycle is also the reason why their hairs are typically much longer than their double-coated counterparts.